ARMmbed/mbed-client/README.md

         }
 ```

-* Please note, currently this API supports only non-secure mode operations.
+**Note**: Currently, this API supports only non-secure mode operations.
 Security features will be added in upcoming  releases.

-Once you have the bootstrap object ready, all you need to do is to call bootstrap API by passing this object as parameter.
+Once you have the bootstrap object ready, all you need to do is to call the bootstrap API by passing this object as parameter.

 ```
 M2MInterface::bootstrap(M2MSecurity* bootstrap_object);
 ```

-Since, this is an asynchronous operation, you will receive the result of this operation through callback defined in `m2minterfaceobserver.h` which you should be handling in your application.
+Since this is an asynchronous operation, you will receive the result of this operation through callback defined in `m2minterfaceobserver.h` that you should be handling in your application.

-If the bootstrap operation is successful and client is able to fecth the mbed Device Server information from bootstrap server, your application will receive following callback
+If the bootstrap operation is successful and the client can fecth the mbed Device Server information from the Bootstrap Server, your application will receive the following callback:

 ```
 void bootstrap_done(M2MSecurity *server_object)
 ```

-The `server_object` contains the data for mbed Device Server including serevr Uri, security mode etc. Using this object you can execute registration operation for this client.
+The `server_object` contains the data for mbed Device Server including server URI, security mode etc. Using this object, you can execute the registration operation for the client.

-In case, the  bootstrap operation fails for some reason , then you will receive following callback
+If the bootstrap operation fails for some reason, you will receive the following callback:

 ```
 void error(M2MInterface::Error error)
 ```

-You can get to know more about the  error from the `error` parameter which is passed with the callback and then act accordingly.
+You will get more information about the error from the `error` parameter passed with the callback and then you can act accordingly.

-###Client Registration Interface
+### Client Registration Interface

-The Client Registration Interface is used by a LWM2M Client to register with  LWM2M Servers, maintain  registration and de-register from a LWM2M Server.
+The Client Registration Interface is used by the LWM2M Client to register with LWM2M Servers, maintain registration and de-register from the LWM2M Server.

-Currently, only one-to-one client server regisration is supported.
-But, in upcoming releases client API will support one-to many client-server registrations.
+Currently, only one-to-one client-server regisration is supported.
+One-to-many client-server registrations will be supported in upcoming releases.

-Client registration interface includes multiple sub-features and currently supported are:
+The Client Registration Interface includes multiple sub-features.
+The following are supported currently:

 - Register
 - Update
 - De-register

-###Register
+### Register

-When registering, the LWM2M Client performs the “Register” operation and provides the properties the LWM2M Server requires to contact the LWM2M Client (e.g., End Point Name); maintain the registration and session (e.g., Lifetime, Queue Mode) between the LWM2M Client and LWM2M Server as well as knowledge of the Objects the LWM2M Client supports and existing Object Instances in the LWM2M Client
+When registering, the LWM2M Client performs the **Register** operation and provides the properties that the LWM2M Server requires to contact the LWM2M Client (for example End Point Name); maintains the registration and session (for example Lifetime, Queue Mode) between the LWM2M Client and LWM2M Server, and information on the Objects the LWM2M Client supports and existing Object Instances in the LWM2M Client.

-This API enables clientregistration functionality.
+This API enables client registration functionality.

-User can provide the mbed Device server server information and issue register command in following way.
+You can provide the mbed Device Server information and issue register command as follows:

-First you need to create your mbed Device  server object which contains information about bootstrap server like server address, security mode used by server etc.
+First you need to create your mbed Device Server object that contains information about the Bootstrap Server, such as server address and security mode used by server.

-If you have done bootstrap operation first, then this object is automatically created and available through `bootstrap_done()` callback which you can use directly.
+If you have performed the bootstrap operation first, this object is automatically created and available through `bootstrap_done()` callback which you can use directly.

 ```
 #include "lwm2m-client/m2msecurity.h"